 That car left me with the enduring experience of owning, working on, and driving a grand automobile of that era.
 When my parents moved the family from Ohio to Maine in 1967, a year after I bought the car, Dad drove the box truck with all our possessions, Mom drove the family station wagon with four of my siblings, and one other sister, Heidi, rode the entire journey with me as I drove the Chrysler.
-I could have written that car into the novel instead, but there was just something about the 1941 Packard that made it a bit more conducive.
+I could have written that car into the novel instead, but there was just something about the 1941 Packard that made it a bit more fitting with the story.

 The cover photo for Cold Morning Shadow depicts a 1941 Packard custom coupe which exists today in the collection of Norman’s Garage.
 In Chapter 49 Lionel suggests that their newly-hired worker, Hien Van Tu, is welcome to customize a ’41 coupe in the shop’s collection.
 Norman’s coupe is the one that I, as the author, had in mind.

 So what’s left?
-A 1962 Pontiac Grand Prix coupe, originally in Mandalay red, which Lionel, n the story, paid to have re-painted in a darker garnet red.
+A 1962 Pontiac Grand Prix coupe, originally in Mandalay red, which Lionel, in the story, paid to have re-painted in a darker garnet red.
 Here is a fair depiction of that car.

-On the subject of the Pontiac, when I was in the Army Security Agency myself (as was Wilton in the story) and traveling between cryptanalysis classes at Fort Devens, Massachusetts, and my parents’ home in Farmington, Maine, on weekends, (winter of 1971-1972), I drove a 1965 Pontiac Tempest with a 326-cubic-inch automatic, very much like Lionel’s Grand Prix only not as high-powered.
+On the subject of the Pontiac, when I was in the Army Security Agency myself (as was Wilton in the story) and traveling between cryptanalysis classes at Fort Devens, Massachusetts, and my parents’ home in Farmington, Maine, on weekends, (winter of 1971-1972), I drove a 1965 Pontiac Tempest with a 326-cubic-inch V8 coupled to an automatic, very much like Lionel’s Grand Prix only not as high-powered.
 It was a rear-wheel-drive dream, though.
 I once sailed down Interstate 495 in it, in a snowstorm, and found myself unexpectedly going sideways at around 70 mph, my headlights illuminating the driver of the car I was passing.
 His look of astonishment (this was around February 1972) is still bright in my memory.
 I completed the pass, though, and steered into the skid to resume facing in the direction I intended to go.

 Here is one vehicle from the book that deserves honorable mention: Henry Clay’s 1959 Chevrolet Apache 31 Deluxe four-wheel-drive pickup.
 This is a photo of the truck I had in mind.